 Greg is Systems Engineer with degrees in Mechanical and Electrical Engineering along with an MBA.
 He has over 26 years of experience managing, designing and constructing a variety of systems for the government, industry and private clients.
 For the past 9 years Greg has been designing, working on permitting and managing the construction of small scale (20-300 kW) hydropower plants in the UK, many of them on or in historic settings with Heritage implications.
 These systems principally use Archimedes screw turbine technology to generate electricity from existing low head weirs and dams (two water wheels as well!).
 More than thirty of the systems are operating now, including a twin screw 270kW system on the River Thames at feeds directly into Windsor Castle (The Queen of England’s home).
 His work on these projects extends beyond the power technology to developing fish, eel and/or lamprey passes, and the occasional mammal ramp.
 Greg has long been fascinated with mills and the industrial and cultural history around the development of water driven machinery.
 During the summer of 2015, Greg met Adam Sieminski who showed him the non-working barrel hoist which Greg promptly modeled on his computer creating graphics demonstrating the operating principle of the lift.
 Greg is working on plans for props to aid in education, further milling equipment restoration (restoring the full Oliver Evans System), and general mill maintenance working with millwrights and the NPS.

-Steve Dryden, Program Manager
+Steve Dryden, Executive Director

 Steve, who has always been fascinated by running water and stone buildings, joined FOPM in 1997 as vice president.
 He assisted with fund raising, planning special events, publicity and historical research.
 As a former journalist.
 Steve always kept files on any subject of interest, and soon found he had boxes of news clippings, court documents, letters and illustrations relating to the mill’s rich history.
 This led to a decision to write the first book on the mill and the Peirce family, “Peirce Mill: 200 Years in the Nation’s Capital,” published in 2009.
 In 2010, Steve became FOPM program manager, continuing the work he did as vice president.
 Steve’s other “hat” is directing Rock Creek Songbirds, a habitat restoration and outreach initiative that has planted or protected more than 500 oaks, maples, and other native trees in the Piney Branch section of Rock Creek Park bordering Mt.
 Pleasant and Columbia Heights.

-Angela Kramer, Education Consultant
+Angela Kramer, Education Director

 Richard Abbott, President Emeritus